snow-blade/snow-blade/README.md

 ### Hi there 👋

 I am Freeman a software dev from Bujumbura, Burundi who is also a gamer, Open Source and vlang contributor,i'm a networking enthusiastic,and i also like competitive programming with c++ and [CTFs](https://en.wikipedia.org/wiki/Capture_the_flag) ,i love Anime and Manga and i'm always learning new things.
+I am currently in my final year of high school.

 Checkout my blog: [blog.snow-blade.vercel.app](https://blog.snow-blade.vercel.app)
 - 🔭 Currently working on Vlite, a package manager for the lite text editor